 The Branch Universal Ads Analytics Dashboard is made up of two main sections, the high-level graph at the top of the page, and the more granular table breakdown below.
 Each view lets you filter and compare various different in-app and web events by a set of analytics parameters associated with your Branch ad links.
-Whenever you create a Branch ad link, you'll include a campaign, channel, and a set of tags (and Branch will automatically include a feature and ad partner).
+Whenever you create a Branch Ad Link, you'll include a campaign, channel, and a set of tags (and Branch will automatically include a feature and ad partner).
 These can then be used to filter resulting events in either view.

 At the top of the page, you'll see a menu of options that applies to both the graph and table views.
-Here, you can set the date range you'd like to see data for.
-This date range will apply to both the graph and table views on this page.
+With the Filter Bar, you can apply attributes that will apply to both the graph and table views on this page.

 Here you can see a visual breakdown of where your various in-app and web events are originating from.
 See the appendix for a breakdown of each event and filter type.
 These events can be further filtered by the various analytics tags from their originating ad campaigns.

 To see which ad networks are leading to your installs (default view):

 This introduces double counting with the paid-attributed opted-in installs the page displays by default.

 For additional information on changes post iOS 14.5, visit our FAQ Pages

 Available Compare By Dimensions for SANs

 Self-Attributing Networks (SANs) do not always support all of the dimensions available in your Branch analytics.
 Please refer to the following table when using Compare by dimensions.